kanthaus/kanthaus.online/content/_index.md

 ---
-description: Living with self-determination, equality and acceptance
+description: "Living with self-determination, equality and acceptance"
-more: More About This Project
+more: "More About This Project"
 menu:
   main:
-    name: Home
+    name: "Home"
     weight: 1
 ---
 </br>